Work in progress · 2026

 DEG-L lattice programme

 Four ensemble specifications (E1–E4) are complete.
 Three observable groups: topology (\(K_{\rm fam}\)), Higgs floor, V−A spectral function (\(\kappa_V\)).
 Estimated ~\(10^5\) GPU-hours.
-No paper is analytically blocked by DEG-L; it sharpens existing results.
+Results would sharpen the Higgs mass uncertainty and constrain the \(\kappa_V\) resolution pathway.

 DEG posits that spacetime is a statistical aggregate of \(N\) discrete Planck-scale atoms, each characterised by a size parameter \(a_n\) and an internal Hilbert space of dimension \(g = 442\).
 The dynamics is governed by a single Hamiltonian constraint — no background metric, no continuous fields at the fundamental level.